TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 <where is the equivalent JSON are there examples to link to?>

-It should be noted that Tyk will attempt to use the configuration for the *main* data storage layer when there is no corresponding configuration available for logs, uptime or analytics.
+It should be noted that Tyk will attempt to use the configuration for the *main* data storage layer when no corresponding configuration is available for logs, uptime or analytics.

 ## How To Configure Tyk Pump To Write To A Data Storage Layer?